M2000Interpreter/Version8/readme.txt

 M2000 Interpreter and Environment

-Version 9.9 revision 25 active-X
+Version 9.9 revision 26 active-X
-Version of Setup 0002
+Fix an issue from rev 21, when a set function in a group object get indexes.
-Some changes to info.gsb and to GreekManual.pdf
+(before rev21 works fine)

 George Karras, Kallithea Attikis, Greece. fotodigitallab@gmail.com